grain-lang/grain/stdlib/list.md

 set : (key: a, value: b, list: List<(a, b)>) => List<(a, b)>
 ```

-Provides a new list with the first value in the list of key-value pairs that matches the given key replaced.
+Creates a new list with the first value in the list of key-value pairs that matches the key replaced.
 If the key is not found the item is appended to the list.

 Parameters: